 Five interesting facts about Eagles coach Nick Sirianni

-Five interesting facts about Eagles coach Nick Sirianni originally appeared on NBC Sports Boston
+Five interesting facts about Eagles coach Nick Sirianni originally appeared on NBC Sports Bayarea

 The Philadelphia Eagles and head coach Nick Sirianni are headed to Super Bowl LVII.